Current Personnel

 Brian Akhaphong

 Mr. Brian Akhaphong is Minnesota made.
 As a former undergrad in IBP Physiology, he worked on the effects of hypertension during pregnancy or preeclampsia on beta-cell development and function in the offspring.
 He is continuing this work as a post-baccalaureate junior scientist, and expanding on the impact of placental insufficiency in maternal programming of obesity and type 2 diabetes.
 Outside of the lab, he likes to play with his two needy cats, Reginold and Pooksi.
-Mr. Akhaphong is supported by a two-year Award from NIH, and he hopes to pursue graduate school/medical school.
+Mr. Akhaphong is supported by a two-year Award from NIH.
+Brian started in the IBP PhD graduate program in 2022.
 October 1, 2015- present.

 Brian Akhaphong pic